Quickly exit this site by pressing the Escape key Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Knife crime has become a big issue here in Bedfordshire and across wider society, and it is important that we work hard to reduce the threat of knife crime and the impact it has on communities.
+Recorded knife crime in Bedfordshire is down by 14%.
+Despite this positive reduction, were continuing in our efforts to reduce the threat of knife crime and the impact it has on our communities.

 Knife crime is simply any crime that involves a knife.